 - Alice Guo saved the day by making the cake again.
 Honestly, I thought it would cost the restaurant’s reputation with the whole mixed up and how Tang Tang re-wrote the recipe from memory–or so he claimed.
 I was thinking of a typical controversy before things get sorted out.
 YET it was so great that the mix-up didn’t occur.
 That would be their next step in the typical drama.
 Then I forgive the director and/or scriptwriters for not changing the script and making it lame.
 They let Alice tasted it first, which made sense since it was really important, considering how it was a special delivery.
 Lucky some stupid drama was avoided.
 I didn’t care if Tang Tang got into trouble too much at that point because I swear he needed to learn a lesson or two and needed to take responsibility for what he’d done.

 - Wang Hai’s message to Xu Wei through the CD.
 Honestly, I thought they were going that route and expect us to think it was cool that two guys were valuing friendship, neglecting Ying Zi’s feelings.
 YET they (the scriptwriters) made it clear through the message Wang Hai wanted to send to Xu Wei.
 I totally agreed with what was said.
 Ying Zi was not a piece of toy they fought over from childhood.
 She was a person and had a right to choose.
 Xu Wei could choose to reject but not because he wanted to push her to someone else.
 Wang Hai was very straightforward about his wanting to fight and not just give up so easily, but didn’t want to play that pity card.
 AND just when I wanted to compliment the scriptwriters, they let Ying Ying step in to ruin the moment Xu Wei shared with Wang Hai (even if Wang Hai already passed away).
 I didn’t think her being there was necessary since this was between the guys and he deserved to grieve officially for his friend and playing the harmonica one last time together–without the disturbance of outsiders.
 Seriously, that scene was SO LAME.
 Xu Wei had been keeping everything inside for so long, he needed to cry.
-We know Ying Ying liked him and didn’t want to see him so sad YET that made the scene lame, robbing us from the overall message.
+We know Ying Ying liked him and didn’t want to see him so sad YET that made the scene lame, robbing us of the overall message.
 AND not to mention how I found all those condolences are so lame.
 Those are just empty words.
 Ever heard of irreplaceable?
 People are irreplaceable.
 It doesn’t matter how many more people care for him, they ARE NOT Wang Hai.
 Leave him alone to grieve for his friend–for once.
 He will move on, but NOT be rushed into it.
 Just because others do not want to see him sad doesn’t mean they have to force him into acting like a machine again.
 I probably lost the point here but I felt that was just so ruining a special moment.

 - Xu Wei and Ying Ying were step-siblings?
 WHAT?!
 Just my guess from episode 4’s with the phone conversation between Quan Ge and Xu Wei’s father.
 This was so throwing us off.
 Though they were not really related but would be too weird IF they ended up together.
 Then there were the past grudges with their mothers (somewhat indirectly).
 AND then I never celebrated anything more than this upon learning the possibility.
 Mean or cruel even for me to celebrate like that but I’m not rooting for the two SO I want to be evil on severing their ties.